Gearing-class destroyer: FRAM I upgrade

-The Gyrodyne QH-50C DASH was an unmanned anti-submarine helicopter, controlled remotely from the ship.
+The Gyrodyne QH-50C DASH was an unmanned antisubmarine helicopter, controlled remotely from the ship.
 The drone could carry two Mark 44 homing ASW torpedoes.
-During this era the ASROC system had an effective range of only 5 nmi, but the DASH drone allowed the ship to deploy ASW attack to sonar contacts as far as 22 nmi away.
-However, DASH proved unreliable in shipboard service, with over half of the USN's 746 drones lost at sea.
+During this era, the ASROC system had an effective range of only 5 nmi, but the DASH drone allowed the ship to deploy ASW attack to sonar contacts as far as 22 nmi away.
+However, DASH proved unreliable in shipboard service, with over half of the Navy's 746 drones lost at sea.
 This was possibly due to inadequate maintenance support, as other services had few difficulties with DASH.
 By 1970, DASH had been withdrawn from FRAM I ships, though it was retained into the early 1970s on FRAM II ships, which lacked ASROC.
-A limitation of drones in ASW was the need to re-acquire the target at ranges beyond the effectiveness of the controlling ship's sonar.
+A limitation of drones in ASW was the need to reacquire the target at ranges beyond the effectiveness of the controlling ship's sonar.
 This led to shift to the LAMPS program of manned helicopters, which the Gearing class were too small to accommodate.

 An upgraded version of DASH, QH-50D, remained in use by the United States Army until May 2006.

-FRAM I "A" Ships: (First 8 conversions) Removal of aft twin 5-inch gun mount (Mount 53).
+FRAM I "A" ships (first eight conversions) had the removal of their aft twin 5-inch gun mounts (Mount 53).
 Group A ships also received two MK10/11 Hedgehogs fitted on each side of the bridge at the 01 level and had the MK-32 triple torpedo launchers aft of the second stack.
-FRAM I "B" Ships (remainder of conversions): Kept their forward 5-inch mount (Mount 51), lost the second mount (Mount 52) and kept their aft 5-inch mount (Mount 53).
+FRAM I "B" ships (remainder of conversions) kept their forward 5-inch mount (Mount 51), lost the second mount (Mount 52), and kept their aft 5-inch mount (Mount 53).
 In place of mount 52, a practice 5-inch reloading machine was installed with the MK-32 triple torpedo launchers aft of the loader.
 Group B ships also received greater ASROC and torpedo storage areas next to the port side of the DASH hangar.